Mayo Clinic Care Network Content

 Overview

-Preterm labor occurs when regular contractions result in the opening of your cervix after week 20 and before week 37 of pregnancy.
+Preterm labor happens when regular contractions cause the cervix to open after week 20 and before week 37 of pregnancy.

-Preterm labor can result in premature birth.
-The earlier premature birth happens, the greater the health risks for your baby.
-Many premature babies (preemies) need special care in the neonatal intensive care unit.
-Preemies can also have long-term mental and physical disabilities.
+Preterm labor can result in a baby being born before 37 weeks of pregnancy.
+The earlier the delivery, the greater the health risks for the baby.
+Many premature babies, called preemies, need special care in a neonatal intensive care unit.
+Preemies also can have long-term mental and physical health concerns.

-The specific cause of preterm labor often isn't clear.
-Certain risk factors might increase the chance of preterm labor, but preterm labor can also occur in pregnant women with no known risk factors.
+The cause of preterm labor often isn't clear.
+Certain risk factors can raise the chance of preterm labor.
+But preterm labor can happen with no known risk factors.

 Symptoms

-• A sensation of pelvic or lower abdominal pressure
+• A feeling of pressure in the pelvis or lower belly.

-• Preterm rupture of membranes — in a gush or a continuous trickle of fluid after the membrane around the baby breaks or tears
+• A gush or an ongoing trickle of fluid after the sac around the unborn baby, called the fetus, breaks or tears.

 When to see a doctor